 When it comes to guest posting, never compromise on quality.
 This again brings us back to what Matt Cutts said about this marketing tool: “So stick a fork in it: guest blogging is done; it’s just gotten too spammy.”

 Google is not against guest posting, otherwise, websites like New York Times, Huffington Post, Buzzfeed, and others that feature content from freelancers and guest bloggers would have become a thing of the past by now.
 Besides, there are many renowned brands, including Klout, Intel, Forrester Research, and O’Reilly Media, that have benefited from guest posting.
-What these brands do different is that they focus on quality.
+What these brands do differently is that they focus on quality.

 They not only maintain regular guest posts at top online publications, but also use these platforms to provide industry insights, stats, and first-hand tutorials, all of which are things that interest readers.